Legal Aid Solicitors

 Anyone arrested and detained at a police station is entitled to free independent legal advice.
 This advice may be on the telephone or in person.

 This advice is only free if provided under a criminal legal aid contract.

 IBB would strongly suggest that anyone who attends the police station to be questioned by the police seeks legal advice from an experienced criminal legal aid lawyer before answering any questions.
-Call 0330 999 4999 at any time, day or night, for immediate representation.
+Call our emergency number on 0330 999 4999 for immediate representation.

 In the Magistrates Court: